yt3/TSE-codes/README.md

-Source codes for ICSE20 submission
+Source codes for the TSE paper
 ====

 Overview

-Source codes for ICSE20 submission:
+Source codes for the TSE paper:

-"Towards scalable model checking of reflective systems based on labeled transition systems"
+"Towards scalable model checking of reflective systems via labeled transition systems"

 including: